Land Trails (Hiking, Biking, and Cross-country Skiing)

 The real natural beauty of the Skunk River can be enjoyed best by navigating the river in a motor boat, canoe, or kayak.
 After the North and South Skunk River join just south of Sigourney, the river meanders freely for most of its 100 miles through farmland and wooded areas until it joins the Mississippi River.

 Make sure you take along your fishing pole and bait.
-The Skunk River is notoriously known for it's excellent fishing.
-The shoreline of nearly every stretch and bend of the river is littered with fallen trees, creating excellent habitat for channel catfish, freshwater drum and carp. is
+The Skunk River is known for it's excellent fishing.
+The shoreline of nearly every stretch and bend of the river is littered with fallen trees, creating excellent habitat for channel catfish, freshwater drum and carp.

 Other landing areas can be seen on the map of the entire Skunk River Water Trail.